 “This suggests that this is controllable,” he wrote in a recent blog post.
 “We're at a critical junction right now, but we can still mitigate this substantially.”

 Lyman, who’s also an adjunct professor of public health at the University of Washington, said one of the most important goals of social distancing is ensuring our hospital and health care systems don’t get swamped.

 “If we can start doing this now, those who still get infected and need medical care can actually still receive timely and appropriate care and have the best chance of surviving,” he said.

 And while cancelling events and self-quarantining will definitely save lives, the longtime researcher acknowledged it’s not going to be easy.
-More tips on what you can do to stop the spread.

 “Admittedly, this is one of the most difficult measures to observe and regulate, especially in crowded urban settings like Seattle,” he said.
 “It depends not only on your own adherence but also the adherence of those around you.”